White House calls for ‘thorough investigation’ into Jordan Neely’s death

 The New York medical examiner’s office declared Neely’s death a homicide due to the compression against his neck.
 No charges have been filed, and the New York City Police Department and Manhattan district attorney’s office are investigating.

-“Jordan Neely’s killing was tragic and deeply disturbing,” according to a statement from White House spokesperson Robyn Patterson shared withThe Independent on 9 May.
+“Jordan Neely’s killing was tragic and deeply disturbing,” White House spokesperson Robyn Patterson said in a statement shared withThe Independent on 9 May.

 “Our hearts go out to his family and loved ones.
 We firmly believe that the events surrounding his death demand a thorough investigation,” the statement added.